Zachary Donohue

-Zachary Tyler "Zach" Donohue (born January 8, 1991) is an American former ice dancer.
+Zachary Tyler Donohue (born January 8, 1991) is an American former ice dancer.
 With Madison Hubbell, he is a two-time 2022 Winter Olympics medalist, a four-time World medalist, the 2018 Grand Prix Final champion, the 2014 Four Continents champion, and a three-time U.S. national champion (2018–2019, 2021).

 With Piper Gilles, Donohue won three medals on the ISU Junior Grand Prix series from 2008 to 2009.

 Personal life

 Donohue was born on January 8, 1991, in Hartford, Connecticut, and was raised in Madison, Connecticut.
 He was home-schooled through high school.

 Donohue and Hubbell were romantically involved in the early years of their partnership, but ultimately they opted to focus on their competitive career.

 On June 11, 2022, Donohue and Australian ice dancer Chantelle Kerry became engaged.
 They were married in Sydney, Australia, on September 18, 2022.

 Early career

 Donohue began learning to skate in 2001.
 In the 2005–2006 season, he competed with Sara Bailey.
 The following season, he skated with Kaylyn Patitucci.
 Having placed fifth on the novice level at the Eastern Sectional Championships, they did not advance to the 2007 U.S. Championships.

 Donohue placed fifth in the junior category with Lili Lamar at the 2008 Eastern Sectional Championships.
 Their result was insufficient to advance to the 2008 U.S. Championships.